 Now that you know what to buy and what to skip this Memorial Day, kick off the season of poolside barbecues and aimless road trips by snagging a great deal!

-Double your deal by using your MONEY Federal Credit Union debit card, where you earn points for every purchase.
+Double your deal by using your Money Federal Credit Union credit card, where you earn points for every purchase.
 Turn them in for travel, gift cards, and merchandise!